apurvamodh/juniper_mpls/README.md

 # Juniper MPLS L3VPN demo

 Welcome to the repository that manages the for my MPLS L3VPN demo.
-In this demonstration, we will deploy a L3VPN circuit across an MPLS backbone with Python and Juniper vMX routers
+In this demonstration, we will deploy a L3VPN circuit across an MPLS backbone with Python and Juniper vMX routers.
+Courtesy of "cdot65".

 ## Topology Used